shauryr/ACL-anthology-corpus/README.md

 This repository provides full-text and metadata to the ACL anthology collection (80k articles/posters as of 09/04/22) also including .pdf files and grobid extractions of the pdfs.

 ## How is this different from what ACL anthology provides?
-We are also providing full-text, references and other details extracted by grobid from the PDFs.
-If you just want abstracts, please visit - [acl anthology](https://aclanthology.org/anthology+abstracts.bib.gz)
+We provide full-text, references and other details extracted by grobid from the PDFs while [acl anthology](https://aclanthology.org/anthology+abstracts.bib.gz) only provides abstracts.

 ----